godarklight/DarkMultiPlayer/README.md

 exit      - Shuts down the server
 help      - Displays this help
 kick      - Kicks a player from the server
+nukeksc   - Clears ALL vessels from KSC and the Runway
+pm        - Sends a message to a player
 quit      - Shuts down the server
 say       - Broadcasts a message to clients
 restart   - Restarts the server